rundeck/rundeck/docs/en/08-integration/01-chapter9.md

 Note that sending the "error" or "finished" message will close the editing session and all subsequent messages will be ignored.

+TODO: The JavaScript code to communicate back to RunDeck could be bundled into a simple widget script file for easier inclusion on remote sites.

 ### Examples ###

 Here are some examples of using the `editUrl` and `remoteUrl` in a resources.xml file: